Danzig crisis: French alliances in central and eastern Europe

+Situation in Danzig 1932

-The city-state of Danzig was widely considered to be "the most dangerous city in Europe" as the Free City was a flashpoint in German-Polish relations that could cause a war at any moment.
+The city-state of Danzig was widely considered to be "the most dangerous city in Europe" as the Free City was a flashpoint in German–Polish relations that could cause a war at any moment.
 Throughout its existence, the German and Polish populations of Danzig clashed over a number of issues while relations between the Free City and Poland were antagonistic.
-Since Poland was allied to France, any German-Polish war would automatically become a Franco-German war, thereby starting another world war.
+Since Poland was allied to France, any German–Polish war would automatically become a Franco–German war, thereby starting another world war.
 A speech given by a British journalist in October 1932 noted: "Germany intends to have Danzig and the Corridor.
 I have no brief for her.
 I deplore the fact that several million Germans would shed blood for this cause, but since it is a fact and the Poles certainly cannot be talked out of their territory, how will the matter be settled except by arms?
 I believe there must be a war in Europe; the best we can hope for is that it will be over soon, and that it will not spread".

+Hitler in power

-In 1933, the Danzig Nazis took over the Free City of Danzig, and thereafter, the leadership of the Free City followed the line set by Berlin.
-It was always the intention of Adolf Hitler to have the Free City of Danzig "go home to the Reich", but knowing that the Polish government was unwilling to see any alternation in the status of the Free City he did not press the matters in the early years of the Third Reich.
+On 30 January 1933, Adolf Hitler became Reichskanzler (Nazi seizure of power).
+The Danzig Nazis took over the Free City of Danzig, and thereafter, the leadership of the Free City followed the line set by Berlin.
+It was always the intention of Hitler to have the Free City of Danzig "go home to the Reich", but knowing that the Polish government was unwilling to see any alteration in the status of the Free City he did not press the matter in the early years of the Third Reich.
 The leadership of the Danzig Nazis was highly dysfunctional with power being shared by two feuding leaders, Albert Forster and Arthur Greiser.
 Forster was the gauleiter of Danzig while Greiser served as the Senate president.
 The American historian Gerhard Weinberg wrote: "The two could not abide each, and the very fact that both were faithful followers of Hitler only made them rivals for the latter's affection and support.
-What one wanted, the other automatically rejected, and vice-versa; only the occasional intervention of Hitler himself could bring them temporarily to the same course-until they parted company again on the next issue".
-The Franco-Polish relations began increasingly strained with the French charging that the Poles only valued the alliance for the protection it afforded them against Germany.
+What one wanted, the other automatically rejected, and vice-versa; only the occasional intervention of Hitler himself could bring them temporarily to the same course—until they parted company again on the next issue".
+Franco–Polish relations became increasingly strained with the French charging that the Poles only valued the alliance for the protection it afforded them against Germany.